Lice, Turkey: 21st century

 In 2013, Turkish security forces engaged in clashes with Kurdish villagers in the district, leading to the death of a demonstrator, Medeni Yıldırım.
 Afterwards, hundreds of Kurds marched in a funeral procession to mourn Yıldırım, and were joined by Turkish public sector workers.
 The site of the clashes occurred near a military outpost, which was connected to drug operations that took place in the district and the larger Diyarbakır province.

 A year later, peace talks between the Government of Turkey and the PKK began in Lice as tensions began to run high in the district.
 Tensions followed over allegations of certain parties attempting to disrupt the peace process between the Kurds and Turks, as well as disputes over a statue erected of a PKK soldier.

 In 2018, Amnesty International released a statement condemning the killings of Remzi Güler and his son Mahmut Güler, whose bodies were found in Lice.
 The PKK claimed responsibility for the attacks.

 Between 2018 and 2019 localities in the Lice district have often been targeted with curfews declared by the Turkish authorities, which wanted to execute security operations in the district.
-Bianet noted that around 350 curfews had been declared in Turkey up to this point, with the highest number being in the Diyarbekir province.
+Bianet noted that around 350 curfews had been declared in Turkey up to this point, with the highest number being in the Diyarbakır province.

 In 2019, the winner for mayoral position in the 2019 Turkish local elections was Tarik Mercan of the Peoples' Equality and Democracy Party (DEM) party.
 In 2024, following the 2024 Turkish local elections, Dilek Diyar Özer from the DEM was elected to the position of mayor for the Lice district.